xrdocs/cisco-service-layer/_tutorials/2017-09-25-using-service-layer-apis-with-vagrant-iosxr.md

 In this tutorial we set up a GRPC/python environment that may be used to build your own python client to interact with the SL APIs.

-A go client binary is also included as part of the "lindt-objmodel" code itself at the following link:
+A go client binary is also included as part of the "service-layer-objmodel" code itself at the following link:
 (You will also find a quick-start go client code located there)

-><https://github.com/{{ github_org }}/lindt-objmodel/tree/master/grpc/go/src/tutorial>
+><https://github.com/{{ github_org }}/service-layer-objmodel/tree/master/grpc/go/src/tutorial>
 {: .notice--info}